 • English as an Additional Language support (EAL) (Multilingual leaners): The Learning Support Department also provides support for those who have English as an Additional Language need (EAL).
 Students who are classified as EAL and have an English vocabulary and comprehension level below that of eight years old will attend English catch-up on selected mornings for thirty minutes until they reach those levels.
 In addition, EAL Support Studies is also provided for students in Year 8-11.
-In Year 8, this would typically be conducted instead of the student learning a Modern Foreign Language.
 In Years 9-11, EAL Support Studies takes one of the GCSE options blocks for the students who are offered this support.
 With their remaining time, the EAL department will also support students in their lessons and will provide advice and guidance for teaching staff to ensure the student makes maximum progress.